1986

 whispers, and apparently sometimes you can see the shadow of a projectionist.

 It's a bit haunted, this studio."
-Nevertheless they had come back to it for the

-third time.
 "Mainly because we're too lazy to find another

 studio!
 And we know when we come here that it's going to be good.
 It's